 The Best Candidates For Eyelid Surgery

 During the initial consultation with your doctor, he or she will discuss the requirements for eyelid surgery.
 Successful candidates should be at least 35 years old and physically and emotionally healthy.
-Certain conditions such as dry eyes, hypothyroidism, cardiovascular disease, diabetes, glaucoma, or Graves’ disease may make you ineligible for this type of surgery.

 All Surgeries Carry Some Uncertainty and Risk